sqlxpert/z-container-api-kafka-aws-terraform/README.md

     <br/>

-    - Harmless "Invalid target address" errors may occur in some configurations.
+    - Harmless "Invalid target address" errors will occur in some configurations.

+    - If you receive a "RepositoryNotEmptyException", either delete your container images or, if you wish to preserve them, remove the ECR repository from Terraform state (the command is provided, but is commented-out).
+Run `terraform apply -destroy` again.

     - Deleting a VPC Lambda function takes a long time because of the network association; expect 30&nbsp;minutes if `enable_kafka` was `true`&nbsp;.